-ENGL 475 | SPECIAL TOPICS IN LITERATURE (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 475 | SPECIAL TOPICS IN LITERATURE (3-0-3)

 This course provides a critical study of topics related to literature not specifically covered in other English courses.
 The specific topics will be determined by interests of the students and the instructor.
 Students should check with the Registrar or Dean of Arts and Sciences to determine course content for a specific semester.